Graduate Coursework

 The Graduate Certificate in Indigenous Business Leadership has three core subjects.

-These three core subjects will be taught online by international academics who bring a global perspective to the issue of Indigenous business and economic participation.
+These subjects are taught online by international and Australian faculty, who bring a global perspective to the issue of Indigenous business and economic participation.

 International Business Ecosystems are a complex set of interconnected elements: traditional territory, leadership, culture, capital markets, and Indigenous and non-Indigenous community members who continuously interact, collaborate, and compete in response to the specific dynamics of a particular region.
-This subject aims to support students to build a framework for the practice of Indigenous entrepreneurship through generating insights into the creation, management, and development of new ventures by and for Indigenous peoples that are responsive to the community, its values, traditions, culture and socioeconomic needs.
-It is taught by Dr Rick Colbourne, Anishinaabe Tribe, Assistant Dean, Equity and Inclusive Communities at the Sprott School of Business.
+This subject aims to support students in building a framework for the practice of Indigenous entrepreneurship by generating insights into the creation, management, and development of new ventures by and for Indigenous peoples that are responsive to the community, as well as its values, traditions, culture and socioeconomic needs.
+It is taught by Dr Rick Colbourne, Anishinaabe Tribe, Assistant Dean, Equity and Inclusive Communities at Carleton University’s Sprott School of Business.

 Watch Associate Professor Michelle Evans talk about her hopes for Indigenous Business’ owners leading up to the 2019 Federal Budget.